"And the Word was made flesh, and dwelt among us...full of grace and truth."

 Chris Harper

 It is so easy for anyone, especially someone with an addiction...to anything...to feel that they are undeserving of any help, especially Heavenly Help.
 It's easy to feel that they don't deserve Divine Forgiveness.
+I certainly did.
 Here's the problem.
 I believe we completely misunderstand both Grace and God's Love.
 In 1st John, we read that "God is love."
 During my years of recovery I've come to believe that's true...He IS love.
 It is who He is, and it is His nature.
 Maybe that is what makes Him God.
-So...I choose to see and experience Him through the lens of perfect love.
+So...
+I choose to see and experience Him through the lens of perfect love.
 All my scripture study, all my church experience, all my recovery experience, and all my interaction with those around me happens through that lens.
 His love.
 Why do we love Him?
 Because He loved us first.

 And because of that love, we get to experience Grace in new ways...every day.
 We get to choose to "live in the grace of the day."
 The entire point of Grace is that we DO NOT deserve it.
 We CANNOT deserve it.
 We CANNOT earn it.
 It is NOT transactional in any way.
+Ephesians 2:8 says, "For by grace ye are saved through faith, and that not of yourselves: it is the gift of God."

-Now, there are probably thousands of books and other writings on the subject of Grace, with all kinds of philosophical and theological opinions and perspectives on the subject, and I certainly am not a scholar...no credentials at all...but I have only lived experience.
+Now, there are probably thousands of books and other writings on the subject of Grace, with all kinds of philosophical and theological opinions and perspectives on the subject, and I certainly am not a scholar...no credentials at all...
+I have only lived experience.
 My lived experience, and the lived experience of many others who have shared their own stories, is that Grace is a free gift.
-It comes as result of the Atonement of our Lord Jesus Christ and is available to, and for, everyone.
+It comes as a result of the Atonement of our Lord Jesus Christ and is available to, and for, everyone.

 Six years ago, in June 2020, in one of my early blog posts I wrote about Grace.
-Since then I have experienced more, and continue to, as we're told in section 93 of the Doctrine and Covenants, grow "grace to grace."
+Since then I have experienced more, and continue to, as we're told in section 93 of the Doctrine and Covenants, grow from "grace to grace."
 If you know my story, you know that I didn't ask for Grace.
 I did nothing to deserve Grace.
 In fact, I was running away from Grace.
 I was sick in so many ways and wanted out of my life.
 But, as Elder Kearon reminded us, God was in "relentless pursuit" of me.
 I didn't ask for Grace.
-To quote Toby Mac, "It was the last thing on my mind....
+To quote Toby Mac, "It was the last thing on my mind...."

 "When love broke through